Allen-Wei/Notebook/JavaScript/get-all-property-names.md

 console.log(getAllPropertyNames(child)); //=> [firstName, lastName]
 ```

-来源: [Is it possible to get the non-enumerable inherited property names of an object?
+资料来源: [Is it possible to get the non-enumerable inherited property names of an object?
 ](https://stackoverflow.com/questions/8024149/is-it-possible-to-get-the-non-enumerable-inherited-property-names-of-an-object)

 ## Question